LisaHJung/O4B/README.md

 Take a look at the terminal that is running Docker.

-You will be able to see the logs of traces that are being sent to the Collector.
+You will be able to see the logs of traces that are flowing through the Collector.

 <img width="1040" alt="image" src="https://github.com/user-attachments/assets/36081b69-8d28-4e16-9afa-86957759fc90" />